 The price increase associated with this enhanced leverage would be substantial.
 Even prior to the Joinder, ProMedica had by far the highest prices for GAC inpatient services in Lucas County.
 IDF 606 (citing PX02148 at 143, 145, in camera).
 Complaint Counsel's economic expert, Professor Robert Town, examined pre-Joinder hospital prices in Lucas County.
-After controlling for case-mix, severity, and patient demographics across hospitals,47 Professor Town found that ProMedica's average price was higher than Mercy's, higher than UTMC's, and higher than St.

-Luke's.
-PX02148 at 037, 145, in camera.
-MCOs confirmed Town's analysis of relative prices; they testified that ProMedica's rates are the highest, and rates at St. Luke's the lowest, in Lucas County.48
+After controlling for case-mix, severity, and patient demographics across hospitals,47 Professor Town found that ProMedica's average price was the higher than Mercy's, the higher than UTMC's, and the transfer of relative prices; they testified that ProMedica's rates are the highest, and rates at St. Luke's the lowest, in Lucas County.48